 You can travel through the cave system, which stretches a mile long, by electric tram.
 You’ll marvel at spindly stalagmites and stalactites, a subterranean waterfall and pool, and the Great Hall, the largest portion of the cavern, which soars 50 feet high.

 Barbados produces arts and crafts of high quality, as well as gourmet items that make wonderful gifts and souvenirs.
-Whether you’re in search of rum, spices and alcohol-infused fruit cake, or hand-crafted pottery, there’s a perfect island token for everyone.
+Whether you’re in search of Caribbean rum, spices and alcohol-infused fruit cake, or hand-crafted pottery, there’s a perfect island token for everyone.
 Ideal souvenirs include sweet tamarind balls, coconut bread, or classic Bajan Pepper Sauce to bring the flavors of the tropics home, as well as rum.

 Peruse the stalls at the lively Bridgetown Market on the weekends.
 Here, you can taste locally grown fruits and vegetables, browse clothing, jewelry, and authentic Caribbean crafts.
 Head to the south coast, where you’ll find art galleries and craft shops in the popular Crane Village.
 Every Wednesday, the village is host to a large market selling traditional culinary items, arts and crafts, and jewelry.